celery/celery/docs/userguide/tasks.rst

 --------------------------

 When a task is to be retried, it will wait for a given amount of time before doing so.
-The default delay is in the :attr:`Task.default_retry_delay` attribute on the task.
+The default delay is in the :attr:`~celery.task.base.Task.default_retry_delay` attribute on the task.
 By default this is set to 3 minutes.
 Note that the unit for setting the delay is in seconds (int or float).